 Routing Calls Based on the Caller Number

-If you want to route call from a specific client to a specific operator, you can also create a scenario for this purpose.
-Turn the option «Trigger for calls from numbers» on in scenario settings, add client’s number in the international format and press “Add”.
+If you want to route a call from a specific client to a specific operator, you can create a scenario for this purpose.
+Turn the option «Trigger for calls from numbers» on in scenario settings, add the client’s number in the international format and press “Add”.

-You can also add a mask for country code or city/operator, for example, 7495*.
-This option is useful if you want to distribute calls on to different workers depending on the client’s region.
+You can also add a mask for the country code or city/operator, for example, 1646*.
+This option is useful if you want to distribute calls on to different employees depending on the client’s region.

-If this enabled is enabled, calls from the indicated number will be routed to this scenario without voice greeting.
+If this feature is enabled, calls from the indicated number will be routed to this scenario without voice greeting.

 Multiple Voice Menus

-It is possible to create certain voice greeting or different working hours for each virtual number.
+It is possible to create different voice greetings and different working hours for each virtual number.
 On the page “My PBX” – “Incoming calls and voice menu” add a new menu, turn the option «Trigger for calls from numbers» and mark a chosen number.
-In this additional menu you can use the same options, as in main menu.
+In this additional menu you can use the same options, as in the main menu.

-Calls during non-working hours can be received for a specific scenario, for example, they can be routed to a specific worker or transferred to a voicemail, where a caller can leave a message.
+Calls during non-working hours can be received on a specific scenario, for example, they can be routed to a specific employee or transferred to a voicemail, where the caller can leave a message.